mfherbst/error-atomistic-simulations/README.md

 # Errors in first-principle atomistic simulations

-This repository attempts to establish a common language and some community guidelines about discussing and tracking error contributions in first-principle atomistic simulations.
+This repository attempts to establish a common language and community guidelines about discussing and tracking errors in first-principle atomistic simulations.
 Particular emphasis is the simulation pipeline from a DFT-based data generation, to the fitting of interatomic potentials and onwards employing the resulting potentials in molecular-dynamics simulations leading to a theoretical description of dynamic properties.